MuzzammilShah/Road-to-AI/docs/blog/posts/post-7.md

 bcdedit /enum | findstr -i hypervisorlaunchtype
 ```

-You want `Auto` or it’s fine if it is blank as well (that means it was already enabled for you and would have noticed it in Task Manager itself).
+You want `Auto`, or it’s fine if it is blank as well (that means it was already enabled for you and you would have noticed it in Task Manager itself).
 If it shows `Off`, enable Hypervisor again and reboot.

 ### **Step 2 - Install WSL (Windows Subsystem for Linux)**